Home > Utility Tools > How to Import Windows Contacts to Outlook in Bulk 2025

 enter the file name

-6. In the next CSV Export window, you can see a list of contacts fields such as First Name, Last Name, E-mail Address, and more.
-You can check the boxes next to the contacts fields you need to export.
+6. In the next CSV Export window, you can see a list of contacts fields.
+Check the contacts fields you need to export.

 7. Click Finish.